 “Using comparative advertising often risks misleading and/or deceiving the public because it can be difficult to include complete information when comparing one health service with another” and may be in breach of the National Law regarding misleading and deceptive conduct.

-To help, AccessAustralia has produced a fact sheet titled How to Choose an IVF Clinic and Understand Success Rates.
+To help, AccessAustralia has produced a fact sheet titled #20 How to choose an IVF Clinic and understand success rates.
 Choosing a clinic based solely on reported success rates can create unrealistic expectations about the possibility of having a baby at a particular clinic.

 Our fact sheet details the multiple factors that should be taken into account before making a financial commitment to a particular clinic.
 In addition, it includes a list of questions consumers can ask their doctors about the treatment they are considering.